Posted on

 Here is where the honest account gets complicated.

-In other words, Guix approaches the mathematical limit of trust, yet never reaches the absolute zero of Zero Trust.
+In other words, Guix approaches the mathematical limit of trust, yet never cools down to the absolute zero point of Zero Trust.

 1